 Chattanooga is straddling the best states in America in competing for business, according to Site Selection magazine.

-The business publication on Tuesday ranked Georgia No. 1 and Tennessee No. 2 in the magazine's annual list of the most competitive states for economic development success.
+The business publication today ranked Georgia No. 1 and Tennessee No. 2 in the magazine's annual list of the most competitive states for economic development success.